Siti Mariah Mahmud: Political career

 Siti Mariah was elected to Parliament in the 2008 Malaysian general election, gaining the seat of Kota Raja from the then-ruling Barisan Nasional (BN) coalition.
 It was reported that her victory—for the Islamist PAS—came with the support of ethnic Chinese and Indian voters.
 She was successfully reelected again in the 2013 election but she did not seek a third term reelection for her Kota Raja parliamentary seat in the 2018 election to make way for Mohamad Sabu, the president of AMANAH.
 She contested and won the Selangor State Legislative Assembly constituency of Seri Serdang instead as AMANAH of PH candidate for the first time.

 In 2005, Siti Mariah was the first female candidate for vice-president of PAS, but her candidacy was defeated.
 She has subsequently been portrayed as representing the "new dynamic progressive voice" of PAS.

+Views

+Disagree with Covid-19 vaccine mandate

+Siti Mariah, who was a health executive councilor (exco) in Selangor, has expressed disagreement with the implementation of any vaccine mandate.
+Even though she advocates for vaccination, she does not believe a person should lose their job over it.

+Supporting the use of Ivermectin for Covid-19 treatment

+Siti Mariah stirred up controversy when she suggested the use of Ivermectin, a drug generally authorized only for animals, to treat COVID-19.
+She tweeted about a couple who had recovered from COVID-19 after taking Ivermectin and claimed that there were no side effects.
+She also posed a question to the Health Director-General about what was wrong with taking this medicine.

+However, she later posted a follow-up tweet stating that she was neither pro nor against Ivermectin.
+She defended her stance by asking why those who are against it wanted to block it, and urged everyone to argue scientifically.
+Surprisingly, she was unaware of the Ivermectin trials being conducted by the Ministry of Health at the time.